m-reza-rahman/weblogic-on-azure/javaee/README.md

    * Go to Resources -> JDBC -> Data sources.
 Click 'WebSphereCafeDB'.
 Click on 'Test connection'.
    * Make sure the test succeeds.
 If it does not, put these instructions aside, troubleshoot and resolve the issue.
 Once the connection successfully tests, you may continue.
 You will see a warning about the GenericDataStoreHelper being used.
 You can safely ignore this warning.

-## Open weblogic-cafe in the IDE
+## Open websphere-cafe in the IDE
-* Get the weblogic-cafe application into the IDE.
+* Get the websphere-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Click Next
-* Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe and click "Open".
+* Then browse to where you have this repository code in your file system and select javaee/websphere-cafe and click "Open".
 * Accept the rest of the defaults and click "finish".
 * Once the application loads, you should do a full Maven build by going to the application and secondary clicking -> Run As -> Maven install.
    * You must see `BUILD SUCCESS` in the Eclipse console in order to proceed.
 If you do not, troubleshoot the build problem and resolve it.
 Once the application has successfully built, you may continue.